zhurewitz/insar-bayesian-sbas/guides/referenceArea.md

 Multiple avenues from within the BInSAR library are available to create and import the reference polygon:

-1. To manually select a polygon of the reference area in Google Earth Pro, follow the `referenceFromGoogleEarth.m` workflow (PLANNED).
+1. To manually select a polygon of the reference area in Google Earth Pro, follow the [`referenceFromGoogleEarth.m`](../templates/referenceFromGoogleEarth.mlx) workflow.

 2. To import a polygon from a CSV, follow the `referenceFromCSV.m` workflow (PLANNED).